Our Solohacks Consulting Services can help with large or small projects in Knowledge Commerce

 Every consulting project involves a mix of content types, delivery mechanisms, marketing techniques, and workflow sequences that combine to achieve your desired outcome.
 For convenience, we offer duration-limited “packages”.
 After a Free Discovery call, we recommend ideal consulting packages and durations, according to your situation, challenge and budget.
 Here is an insight into the process we use for delivering our Solohacks Consulting Services.

-2. Scoping/Package Recommendation/Scheduling: Once you’ve chosen one of our Paid Consulting Packages, we will follow up with a detailed email, containing a Consulting Project Agreement.
+2. Scoping/Package Recommendation/Scheduling: Once you’ve orally agreed one of our Paid Consulting Packages, we will follow up with a detailed email, containing a Consulting Project Agreement.
 This Agreement will firm up the start date for the consulting assignment, list the materials needed from either side, and detail the week-by-week project steps – the milestone dates, and deliverables from either side, as well as the outcomes for each milestone completion.
-Clients would need to sign their approval of this Agreement for the go-ahead.
+We give you this Consulting Project Agreement even for our simpler 2-hour Skype Call Package or our Site Audit & Recommendations Package, as we do for all the longer Consulting Packages.
+This ensures that you know upfront exactly what you’ll get for the price you pay.
+Clients would need to sign their approval of this Agreement for the go-ahead, and then make the payment for the chosen package.

 3. There are generally 4 areas covered in each consulting project: